getstoryteller/storyteller-brightcove-collector-swift/README.md

 ## Setup

-At app launch, setup Brightcove Module with your data by creating `StorytellerBrightcoveModuleConfiguration`:
+At app launch, set up the Brightcove Module with your data by creating `StorytellerBrightcoveModuleConfiguration`:

 ```swift
 let brightcoveConfiguration = StorytellerBrightcoveModuleConfiguration(